Qalif-R/Churn-Analysis/README.md

 The pbix file contains the PowerBI report, which requires PowerBI Desktop to open.
 For those who do not have **PowerBI Desktop** on your machine, you may download it from [this link](https://powerbi.microsoft.com/en-us/downloads/).
 It's free and only takes a few minutes to download

 The rtf file provides commentary to the analysis presented in the dashboard.
 Please read it alongside the dashboard for the best experience.

+Once you have PowerBI on your machine, download the two files to